phac-nml/snvphyl-galaxy/docs/examples/escherichia-coli.md

 # Escherichia coli 1405WAEXK

 This example goes through the analysis of an *Escherichia coli* dataset through SNVPhyl.
 The source of this data can be found in the [WGS Standards and Analysis][] project.
-The necessary reference and sequence reads can be downloaded from <http://irida.corefacility.ca/downloads/snvphyl-galaxy/examples/snvphyl-example-ec.tar.gz>.
+The necessary reference and sequence reads can be downloaded from <http://irida.corefacility.ca/downloads/snvphyl-galaxy/examples/snvphyl-example-ec.tar.gz> (2.2 GB).

 This example assumes you have a working version of SNVPhyl up and running within Galaxy.
 For instructions on how to get to this stage, please refer to the [Install] documentation.